 That's how they're usually presented.
 Simge F and Simge E aren't really used, but we could call them A0 and dd3.
 I don't why A is ambiguous in its size.
 But 12 and 13 steps of 53-EDO could be tuned versions of dd4 and m3.
 More often it's the 12-step dd4 that's used, e.g. here's a common tetrachord spanning a perfect 4th:

-Since 53-EDO treats the Pythagorean comma and the syntonic comma the same, the Turkish middle seconds can also be interpreted as 1) raising the Pythagorean m2 by a syntonic comma and 2) lowering the Pythagorean M2 by a syntonic comma, which of course produce the rank-3, 5-limit m2 and M2.
-So perhaps instead of saying that Turkish music, as notated, has neutral intervals, we could say that Turkish music has options for 5-limit just intonation intervals.
-This interpretation has the added benefit that scales can be spelled correctly: the things functioning as seconds will actually be called second intervals, instead of A1 and d3, and consequently the scales in terms of pitch classes will also be spelled correctly / alphabetically.
+The Pythagorean A1 and d3 are something like neutral seconds in this system - one of them is about 23 cents sharp of Pyrthagorean m2 and one is about 23 cents flat of a Pythagorean M2.
+Clearly these are not as neutral as 24-EDO's neutral second.
+Since 53-EDO treats the Pythagorean comma and the syntonic comma the same, the Turkish middle seconds can also be interpreted as being alterations of Pythagorean tuning by syntonic commas, i.e. they're simply the rank-3 or 5-limit m2 and M2.
+This interpretation has the added benefit that scales can be spelled correctly: the steps functioning as seconds will actually be called second intervals, instead of A1 and d3, and consequently the scales in terms of pitch classes will also be spelled correctly, alphabetically.

-Turkish staff notation doesn't really support this rank-3 interpretation, but I don't particularly care for Turkish staff notation and maybe we can do better.
+Turkish staff notation doesn't really support this rank-3 interpretation, but I don't particularly care for Turkish staff notation.
 With rank-3 intervals, we have these interpretations for the simgeler:

 B: 4 steps - Grm2